Islandora-Collaboration-Group/ISLE/docs/about/about-isle.md

 * on site in an institutional data center
 * in a cloud environment such as [Amazon Web Services](https://aws.amazon.com/) or [Google Cloud Platform](https://cloud.google.com/).

-ISLE’s production-ready platform will be updated monthly with:
+ISLE's production-ready platform will be updated monthly with:

 * critical security patches
 * full stack software updates